 Attribution can explain it.
 In social psychology, it refers to the inferences we draw about the cause of events and behaviors.
 In general, people attribute success to internal causes, i.e. giving themselves credit for it.
 Whereas failures are usually attributed to external factors, like the actions of other people or events.
 We don’t like to see ourselves as biased, but rather as rational thinking beings.
 Therefore, we are likely to deny our own biases and look for external factors for the given outcome.

 How to rationalise the irrational mind

 The following three steps will help you in avoid the mentioned cognitive biases marketers are likely to be affected by when making marketing decisions:

-- Stop and imaginary move out of your head;
+- Stop and imagine moving out of your head;

 - Check your train of thoughts; what am I thinking?
 Why did I come to this conclusion?
 Did my brain fool me?

 - Change decisions or behaviors, and ground them on more rational and logic arguments.

 Some practical suggestions at the end: Visualise your arguments and thoughts on a paper.
 This can provide the necessary distance to check them more rational and less biased.
 Also, base decisions on the judgement and insights of a variety of people.
 The more information you can gather the better you can objectify your thoughts.

 If you would like to read more articles about brain and behavior insights, check out the rest of our blog!